 These longer work placements mean students get more exposure to the daily demands of the profession and can benefit from workplace training in a specific field.

-For information about undergraduate admissions or programs, contact the engineering Undergraduate Studies Office.
+For information about undergraduate admissions or programs, contact the Engineering Student Centre.